 Fusidic acid: Interaction studies with rosuvastatin and fusidic acid have not been conducted.
-The risk of myopathy including rhabdomyolysis may be increased by the concomitant administration of systemic fusidic acid with statins.
+The risk of myopathy, including rhabdomyolysis may be increased by the concomitant administration of systemic fusidic acid with statins.
 The mechanism of this interaction (whether it is pharmacodynamic or pharmacokinetic, or both) is yet unknown.
 There have been reports of rhabdomyolysis (including some fatalities) in patients receiving this combination.

 If treatment with systemic fusidic acid is necessary, rosuvastatin treatment should be discontinued throughout the duration of the fusidic acid treatment.
-Also see section 4.4

-Paediatric population:

-Interaction studies have only been performed in adults.
+Paediatric population: interaction studies have only been performed in adults.
 The extent of interactions in the paediatric population is not known.

-4.6 Fertility, pregnancy and lactation
+4.6 Fertility, pregnancy, and lactation